Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/electronUtils/index.md

 # electron/electronUtils

-Electron utility functions for common main process operations.
+Utility functions for Electron main process operations.

 ## Remarks

-Provides reusable utility functions for environment detection and development helpers.
+Provides helpers for environment detection and development-mode checks specific to the Electron main process.

 ## Functions